Glasgow Provan (Scottish Parliament constituency)

-Glasgow Provan (Gaelic: Glaschu Provan) is a constituency of the Scottish Parliament (Holyrood), being one of eight constituencies within the Glasgow City council area.
-It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Glasgow Provan (Gaelic: Glaschu Provan) was a constituency of the Scottish Parliament, being one of eight constituencies within the Glasgow City council area.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Glasgow electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The constituency was created in 2011, comprising much of the old Glasgow Baillieston seat which was abolished for the 2011 Scottish Parliament election.
+The constituency was created ahead of the 2011 Scottish Parliament election, and covered much of the area of the Glasgow Baillieston constituency, which was abolished.

-The seat has been held by Ivan McKee of the Scottish National Party since the 2016 Scottish Parliament election.
+The seat was held by Ivan McKee of the Scottish National Party from the 2016 Scottish Parliament election until its abolition in 2026.

+As a result of the second periodic review of Scottish Parliament boundaries in 2025, the constituency was abolished ahead of the 2026 Scottish Parliament election.
+The area covered by Glasgow Provan has been divided between the two new seats of Glasgow Baillieston and Shettleston and Glasgow Easterhouse and Springburn.

 Electoral region

-The other eight constituencies of the Glasgow region are: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Shettleston, Glasgow Southside and Rutherglen.
+During the period Glasgow Provan was in existence, the other eight constituencies of the Glasgow region were: Glasgow Anniesland, Glasgow Cathcart, Glasgow Kelvin, Glasgow Maryhill and Springburn, Glasgow Pollok, Glasgow Shettleston, Glasgow Southside and Rutherglen.

-The region covers the Glasgow City council area and a north-western portion of the South Lanarkshire council area.
+In this period the region covered all of the Glasgow City council area, and a north-western portion of the South Lanarkshire council area.

 Constituency boundaries

-The electoral wards used in the creation of Provan are:
+When formed for the 2011 election, the following electoral wards were used to define the Glasgow Provan constituency: